 Most of the ninjas and thieves of Nevarl are under Bigieu and the Earl of the Evil Eye (shortened to Jagan in the fan translation)'s control.

 Brought Down to Normal: The Alteans by the end.
-With the Mana Tree dead by the end the mana and magic will cease to exist to at least for a thousand years.
+With the Mana Tree dead by the end, the mana and magic will cease to exist for at least a thousand years.

 Combat Pragmatist: Hawk's Nightblade class utilizes poison, blow needles, and bashing the enemy's face in with a wrench.